-- 1/ The addition of lead oxide as a means of forming a new substance called "crystal" makes it possible to produce specific items that it would otherwise be impossible to create: - o The addition of lead oxide increases the viscosity of the material and increases the duration of its working time, thereby allowing the elaboration of objects that could not be obtained with standard glass, such as branches of chandeliers and other shapes;
+1/ The addition of lead oxide as a means of forming a new substance called "crystal" makes it possible to produce specific items that it would otherwise be impossible to create:

+- The addition of lead oxide increases the viscosity of the material and increases the duration of its working time, thereby allowing the elaboration of objects that could not be obtained with standard glass, such as branches of chandeliers and other shapes; - The addition of lead oxide also results in brighter and more sparkling items (due to the refractive, dispersion and transmission indices) that cannot be obtained with standard glass; - o Lastly, lead crystal displays lower hardness than conventional glass, which allows finer and more precise cutting and engraving of the items.

-- The addition of lead oxide also results in brighter and more sparkling items (due to the refractive, dispersion and transmission indices) that cannot be obtained with standard glass; - o Lastly, lead crystal displays lower hardness than conventional glass, which allows finer and more precise cutting and engraving of the items. - 2/ After two decades of research, no substitute for lead oxide has been found that would result in the same properties.
-The training and scientific analysis centres we have consulted have confirmed this point. - 3/ From an environmental point of view, the impact of using electrical items containing crystal parts is virtually zero: - Items made in crystal are unique, prestigious luxury objects that are kept, passed on from one generation to the next, and can be restored when damaged.
-There are craftsmen who are specialised in the repair of such works: - o Consequently, the volume of crystal items that end up on waste disposal sites is negligible.
+2/ As with organ pipes, and after two decades of research, no substitute for lead oxide has been found that would result in the same properties.

+3/ As with organ, from an environmental point of view, the impact of using electrical items containing crystal parts is virtually zero:

+- o Items made in crystal are unique, prestigious luxury objects that are kept, passed on from one generation to the next, and can be restored when damaged.
+There are craftsmen who are specialised in the repair of such works; - o Consequently, the volume of crystal items that end up on waste disposal sites is negligible.